richardmoonw/GRA_AtomicModel/README.md

 # Installation Guide
 For this project to run correctly you need to mount it on an HTTP server.
 If you don't have it and you open the index.html file in a browser, a Cross-Origin error will raise.
-Nevertheless. if you want to run the project quickly and without any error, you can follow this guide:
+Nevertheless, if you want to run the project quickly and without any error, you can follow this guide:

 1. Install the [Visual Studio Code](https://code.visualstudio.com/) editor.
-2. Open the recently install program and go to the **extensions** section (usually this can be found in a bar in the left side of your screen).
+2. Open the recently installed program and go to the **extensions** section (usually this can be found in a bar in the left side of your screen).
 3. Look for an extension called Live Server (by Ritwick Dey) and install it.
 4. Open this project in Visual Studio Code, right click the index.html and select the "Open with Live Server"